 If you aren’t experienced you should not attempt involved DIY repairs on appliances.
 Even if you are competent and experienced at DIY repairs you should still find useful tips or reminders on this page.
 Remember, complacency is dangerous.

 Even professional repairers are at risk

 Don’t try to see if electricity is getting to a particular part by testing on a live appliance.
+This is something trained engineers do not do.
 See the section below for more details.